plone/training/custom_search.rst

 We can use the indexes we created in the last chapter to further improve the talk-list.

-If the chapters about views seem complex this might also be an great alternative until you feel comfortable writing views and templates.
+If the chapters about views seem complex this might also be a great alternative until you feel comfortable writing views and templates.
 There are several tools that allow you to add amazing custom searches and content-listings through the web in Plone.

 eea.facetednavigation
 ---------------------